Healthcare News & Stories

 What Freelancers Should Know About Health Insurance

-In 2021, around 59 million Americans worked freelance, representing over one-third of the entire US workforce.
-Although many people take freelance gigs to supplement their primary employment, about 28% of Americans who worked in freelancing in 2020 did freelance work as their full-time occupation.
-And Upwork, an online freelancing platform, believes that these numbers will continue to grow as more people turn to freelance.
-Regardless of whether this trend is a part of an overarching lifestyle choice, as many social pundits suggest, this shift does have significant implications for areas like health care coverage.
+In 2021, around 59 million Americans worked freelance, representing over one-third of the US workforce.
+Although many people take freelance gigs to supplement their primary employment, about 28% of Americans who freelanced in 2020 did freelance work as their full-time occupation.
+And Upwork, an online freelancing platform, believes these numbers will continue growing as more people turn to freelancing.
+Regardless of whether this trend is a part of an overarching lifestyle choice, as many social pundits suggest, this shift does have significant implications for areas like healthcare coverage.

 HealthPlans of NC